 The May 2003 DSB/AFSAB report (discussed above) sharply criticized early program management of SBIRS-High, and took a cautious attitude concerning whether the restructured program would succeed.
 An October 2003 GAO report (GAO-04-48) concluded the program remains at "substantial risk of cost and schedule increases" despite the restructuring.
 The FY2005 request for SBIRS-High is \$508 million for R&D (none for procurement), and for STSS is \$322 million.
 In March 2004, Air Force Under Secretary Peter Teets told Congress that he expected more cost problems on SBIRS-High.
 On June 17, DOD notified Congress that SBIRS-High had breached a 15% "Nunn-McCurdy" cost growth limit, which requires congressional notification.
 (It breached a different Nunn-McCurdy limit, 25% cost growth, in 2001, which required both notification and a certification that the program met certain criteria to continue.
 DOD made that certification and restructured the program).
-In the FY2005 DOD authorization bill (H.R.
-4200/S. 2400), the House and Senate added \$35 million for SBIRS-High.
+In the House, Senate, and conference versions of the FY2005 DOD authorization bill (H.R.
+4200), \$35 million is added for SBIRS-High.
 In the FY2005 DOD appropriations act (P.L.
-108-287), Congress added \$91 million to SBIRS-High.
+108-287), \$91 million is added.
 STSS appears to be fully funded.